charleybebbaag/Mayflower.NET/README.md

 Mayflower is a simple, forward-only, database migrator for SQL Server based on the migrator which Stack Overflow uses.

+This is a fork of [bretcope / Mayflower.NET](https://github.com/bretcope/Mayflower.NET).
+This fork adds the possibility to include a file in a migration (see [this issue](https://github.com/bretcope/Mayflower.NET/issues/11))

 ## Usage

 ### Creating Migrations